dfelinto/blender-manual/manual/troubleshooting/recover.rst

 .. warning::

-   When recovering an *Auto Saved* file, you will lose any changes made since the last *Auto Save* was performed.
+   When recovering an *Auto Saved* file, any changes made since the last *Auto Save* will be lost.
-   Only one *Auto Saved* file exists for each project, i.e. Blender does not keep older versions.
+   Only one *Auto Saved* file exists for each ``.blend`` file, i.e. Blender does not keep older versions.
-   Hence, you will not be able to go back more than a few minutes with this tool.
+   Therefor, you will only be able to restore the most recent *Auto Save* file.